NaomiOrlandi/axis_of_rotation/README.md

 ## **Usage**

 When COR is installed, the user has to modify the *configuration.ini* file with the desired data, following the despriptions reported in the file.
-Then he/she can simply type on command line `COR <optional arguments>`.
+Then he/she can simply type on command line `python COR <optional arguments>`.
-In order to have a description of the optional arguments, type `COR -h` or `COR --help`
+In order to have a description of the optional arguments, type `python COR -h` or `python COR --help`
 ### **Optional arguments**
 - `-roi` : it allows to perform the cropping of all the tomographic projection images, drawing a ROI on one of them;